 |Cholesterol||25 mg||97 mg||71 mg||66 mg||104 mg|

 Due to its less healthy fat, cod liver oil contains less calories, total fat, saturated fat and cholesterol than the other omega-3 fish oils.
-For people consuming omega-3 rich fish, cod liver oil may be the better choice.
+For people consuming omega-3 rich fish, cod liver oil may provide the better benefits.

-For people who aren’t consuming fish or omega-3s from another source, an omega-3 supplement or fish oil may be the better choice.
-Keep reading the section below to find out how to determine how much omega-3 fatty acids should be consumed.
+For people who aren’t consuming omega-3s from another source, an omega-3 supplement or fish oil may provide the better benefits.
+Keep reading the section below to find out how to determine how much omega-3s should be consumed.

 If you’re eating low-carb or want to give keto a try, many of my clients have followed this 28-Day Keto Challenge with great success.
 Visit their website and check it out.

-Deciding on which oil to consume may involve more than determining whether vitamins or omega-3s are more important.
+Deciding on which oils to consume may involve more than determining whether vitamin D or omega-3 is more important.
 With the rising costs of almost everything in the supermarkets, the cost is a likely factor.
-Therefore, which costs more, cod liver oil or omega 3?
+Therefore, let’s take a close look at their prices.

 Omega-3 costs more than cod liver oil.
 The average cod liver oil price is $20.68 per 180 softgels and omega-3 is $26.55 per 180 softgels.

-I checked the following two stores for the prices of each and found the following results.
+To conduct some original research, I visited the following two stores for the prices of each and found the following results.